Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 catalogDependenciesMonitor {
     // use the name of the catalog to monitor. "libs" in this case versionCatalog = project.extensions.getByType(VersionCatalogsExtension).named("libs")
+    // (optional) If nothing is specified here the Maven repository will be MAVEN_CENTRAL_V2 used as default
+    // The MAVEN_CENTRAL_V1 is deprecated and will be removed in future versions mavenRepositoryType = "MAVEN_CENTRAL_V2"
     // (optional) exclude libraries by group:artifact
     excludedLibraries = ["net.researchgate:gradle-release", "org.hidetake:core"]
     // (optional) exclude plugins by pluginId